INTO-CPS-Association/DTaaS/docs/user/examples/index.md

 ## Copy Examples

 The first step is to copy all the example code into your user workspace within the DTaaS.
-Use these shell commands to copy all the examples iinto `/workspace/examples` directory.
+Use these shell commands to copy all the examples into `/workspace/examples` directory.

 ```bash
 #!/bin/bash